-We will freely use the notations and the definitions in \cite{kollar-mori} and \cite{bchm} for singularities of pairs except that $a(D,X,\Delta)$ denotes the {\em log discrepancy} of $D$ with respect to $(X,\Delta)$ in this note.
-We will use the definition of generalized pairs in \cite{bz} and \cite{birkar-compl}.
+We freely use the notations and the definitions in \cite{kollar-mori} and \cite{bchm} for singularities of pairs except that $a(D,X,\Delta)$ denotes the {\em log discrepancy} of $D$ with respect to a pair $(X,\Delta)$ in this note.
+We use the definition of generalized pairs in \cite{bz} and \cite{birkar-compl}.
 Note that the notation of generalized pair in this note is different from that in \cite{bz} or \cite{birkar-compl}.
 In this note, we only deal with generalized pairs in the framework of $\mathbb{Q}$-divisors.